Rose Conway: Later career

 In 1949, Conway received an honorary doctor of law degree and was named as a “Woman of Achievement” by the Kansas City chapter of Theta Sigma Phi, national honorary for women in journalism.

 After Truman left office in 1953, Conway continued to serve as secretary for the Truman Office and later Harry S. Truman Presidential Library and Museum until her retirement in 1975.
 Conway was one of the few people to attend Truman's private burial service in 1972.

 The Truman Library Institute made Conway an honorary member after her retirement.
 In 1977, she was declared an honorary member of Battery D, 129th Field Artillery, the unit that Truman had commanded in World War I.

 Death

-On March 17, 1980, Conway died in Kansas City, Missouri.
+On March 17, 1980, Conway died at her home in Kansas City, Missouri.